Age Group: 3 – 11 Number on roll: 151

 - Setting up with the collaboration of the teacher a provision map for each class.

-- Co-ordinating the provision for children with SEN.
+- Coordinating the provision for children with SEND.

-- Overseeing the records of all children with SEN.
+- Overseeing the records of all children with SEND.

 - Contributing to training of staff.